livia-b/AmiraScripts/README.md

  * Works only with 16 bit images
  * Does not issue a warning if the image is in a not recognized format (e.g compressed, 2D...)
  * Does not check image orientation
+ * Automatic loading fails when filepath contains a space *but typing in the console the filename between quotes works* readmhdfile  "path to/file.mhd"